cloudfoundry/docs-deploying-cf/vsphere/deploying_bosh_with_micro_bosh.md

 title: Deploying BOSH with Micro BOSH
 ---

-This guide describes the process for deploying BOSH as an application using micro BOSH.
+This guide describes the process for deploying BOSH as an application using Micro BOSH.

 ## <a id="prerequisites"></a>Prerequisites ##